 So will you help us?

-Trust Chair Julia Neuberger says: This is a wonderful project, protecting the heritage of this extraordinary hospital.
+There will be some work to do in the chapel before the organ can be played but we expect it to be in use by the spring of 2024.
+UCLH Trust chair Julia Neuberger says: "this is a wonderful project, protecting the heritage of this extraordinary hospital.
 Patients and staff need the organ to have its voice back.
-We all look forward to a fabulous inaugural concert in 2023.
+We all look forward to a fabulous inaugural concert."